Teaching math to children with learning difficulties

 Edtech | Desktop Application

-Designed an ADHD-friendly math app with inclusive, WCAG-compliant features, addressing gaps found in competitor apps and achieving 100% task completion.
+Designed an ADHD-friendly math app with inclusive, WCAG 2.1-compliant features, addressing gaps found in competitor apps and achieving 100% task completion through lessons.

 Three images of screens from the ADHD Math app